glassworks-projects/glassworks-projects/README.md

 ### Present
 - [Colisten](https://github.com/glassworks-projects/colisten): a music recommendation algorithm based on community and collaboration networks, not poularity.
+- [48k.club](https://github.com/glassworks-projects/48k-club): my record label's [website](https://48k.club), built in React using Gatsby.

 # 📚 Publications
 - [Negativity bias in the spread of voter fraud conspiracy theory tweets during the 2020 US election](https://psyarxiv.com/2jksg) (2021): conducted sentiment analysis on a dataset of ~7M tweets.
 - [Neuroscience Cloud Analysis As a Service](https://www.biorxiv.org/content/10.1101/2020.06.11.146746v2) (2021): deployed [DeepGraphPose](https://github.com/paninski-lab/deepgraphpose) as a service on AWS.

 # ⚡ Also...
 I enjoy climbing, video games, and building stuff.
-I also [make music](https://www.instagram.com/adder48k/) and [run a record label](https://48k.club).
+I also [make music](https://www.instagram.com/adder48k/) and, as mentioned, run a record label.

 <!--
 **glassworks-projects/glassworks-projects** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.